 Pooled funding is divided equally between:

-Up to one third of the pooled funding contribution can be used by the bilateral donors for use on services which they request of ISSAT from any of our service lines, subject to mandate and capacity constraints.
-Once, this one third has been drawn down, Members will be asked to top-up pooled funding, should they wish to receive additional support.
+Up to 33% of the pooled funding can be used by the bilateral Governing Board Members, allocated to any of ISSAT’s service lines, subject to mandate and capacity constraints.
+Once this 33% of the total pooled funding are spent, Governing Board Members will be asked to top-up pooled funding, should they wish to receive additional support.

-One third of pooled funding is used to fund the request from our multilateral members on a cost-sharing basis.
-Under cost-sharing, ISSAT pooled funding covers ISSAT advisors costs, while the multilateral actors, such as the UN, AU or EU, cover costs associated to the deployment of ISSAT advisors (flights, accommodation and daily substance allowance/per diem).
+The other 33% of pooled funding is used to fund requests by Multilateral Governing Board Members on a cost-sharing basis.
+This covers ISSAT advisors’ costs, while the multilateral member cover costs associated to the deployment of ISSAT advisors.

 Knowledge, Development, Advocacy & Outreach

 The remainder of pooled funding contributes to knowledge development, lesson identification, methodology development, guidance and convening activities.
 Coordination, and collaboration through joint mandates on mapping studies, assessments and long-term sustainable practices is where ISSAT brings particular insight due to its close-knit Governing Board.
 ISSAT’s knowledge development is aimed predominantly at the practitioner level, but also at the policy-to-practitioner guidance divide.